 You must specify all LPs in the configuration.
+However, for some CPCs the MCS\1 partition is optional and IOCP defines it if it is not specified (see Table 15 on page 309 to determine if your CPC has MCS\1 as optional but always in the IOCDS).
 You can define up to 15 LPs in a CSS.
 Each LP name in the configuration must be unique.
-See Table 17 on page 285 to determine the maximum number of LPs your CPC supports.
+See Table 17 on page 312 to determine the maximum number of LPs your CPC supports.
+Also see Table 16 on page 310 to determine how many partitions your CPC supports in the maximum CSS ID for your CPC.